 - Once your application materials are received the Graduate Office will contact your preceptor to submit the Preceptor Recommendation Form

 Travel Award applications will be accepted on a rolling basis.
-All students should apply 60 days prior to their dates of travel.
+All students should apply as soon as they know they will travel.

 Eligibility & Selection Criteria:

-- Money will be deposited into the student’s bursar account at the end of the month prior to travel. (i.e. travel in May, money deposited at the end of April)
+- Money will be deposited into the student’s bursar account at the end of the month they have submitted the travel request. (i.e. submitted April 15, money deposited at the end of April)

 - Chemistry students must be registered for the semester (Fall or Spring) the award will be deposited

-- Money for travel during the summer will be deposited in August.
+- Money for travel during the summer needs to be requested the last week of Spring semester.
+If requested after that day, money will be deposited in August.

 PLEASE NOTE: Students can access funds by transferring the money via eRefund in LionPATH.